 The n queens puzzle is a famous problem from the world of chess that also illustrates the applicability of backtracking in a natural way.
 For our purposes, a chess board is a grid of n by n squares.
 The queen is a game piece that can move in a horizontal, vertical,We thank Mark Engelberg for his reformulation of this section. or diagonal direction arbitrarily far without “jumping” over another piece.
 We say that a queen threatens a square if it is on the square or can move to it.
 Figure 172 illustrates the notion in a graphical manner.
 The queen is in the second column and sixth row.
 The solid lines radiating out from the queen go through all those squares that are threatened by the queen.

 For n = 2, the complete puzzle obviously has no solution.
 A queen placed on any of the four squares threatens all remaining squares.

-Exercise 444.
-It is also possible to place the first queen in all squares of the top-most row, the right-most column, and the bottom-most row.
-Explain why all of these solutions are just like the three scenarios depicted in figure 117?
+Exercise 478.
+You can also place the first queen in all squares of the top-most row, the right-most column, and the bottom-most row.
+Explain why all of these solutions are just like the three scenarios depicted in figure 173.

-Figure 118 displays two solutions for the n queens puzzle: the left one is for n = 4, while the right one solves the n = 5 version.
-The figure shows how, in each case, a solution places one queen in each row and column of the board, which makes sense because a queen threatens the entire row and column that radiate out from its square.
+Figure 174 displays two solutions for the n queens puzzle: the left one is for n = 4, the right one for n = 5.
+The figure shows how in each case a solution has one queen in each row and column, which makes sense because a queen threatens the entire row and column that radiate out from its square.

 The problem is about placing one queen at a time.
 When we place a queen on a board, we can mark the corresponding rows, columns, and diagonals as unusable for other queens.